vvscode/docs/docs/mms/xml-service/xml-service-sendmms.md

 ---
 title: sendMMS
-excerpt: 'Send an MMS that has been defined in XML.
-Read more.'
+excerpt: Send an MMS that has been defined in XML.
+Read more.
 next:
   pages:
     - xml-service-deletemmsid